Sandbox UI guide

 The sandbox indicator is located in the top header of the Platform UI and displays the title of the sandbox that you are currently in, its region, and its type.

-To switch between sandboxes, select the sandbox indicator and select the desired sandbox from the dropdown list.
+To switch between sandboxes, select the sandbox indicator and then select the desired sandbox from the dropdown list.
+Alternatively, you can search for your desired sandbox using the search feature within the dropdown menu.

 Once a sandbox is selected, the screen refreshes and updates to the sandbox you selected.